brikrey67/rails-routing/readme.md

 ![old-artist-show](./images/readme-18.png)

 Some thoughts...

-* The error is telling us that it doesn't know what `song_path` is.
+- The error is telling us that it doesn't know what `song_path` is.
 This is because, as a shortcut, if we just put `song` in the link helper AND the path name matches the entity name, it will automatically read it as `song_path(song)`.
-* So which path helper do we need to use instead?
+- So which path helper do we need to use instead?
-* Do we need to feed it a variable?
+- Do we need to feed it a variable?
 If so, how many?

 ![new-artist-show](./images/readme-19.png)

 From an artist `show` page, click on a link to a song.
 You should get an error.

-* Try fixing the `songs/show.html.erb` file
+- Try fixing the `songs/show.html.erb` file
-* **Hint #1:** you might have to add an instance variable to `songs_controller.rb`.
+- **Hint #1:** remember, our `song` routes don't look the same as they did before!
-* **Hint #2:** remember, our `song` routes don't look the same as they did before!
+- **Hint #2:** How many parameters will your new path need?

 ### Form Helpers

 Something else we'll need to change are forms.
 Let's try making a new song.

-* From an artist `show` page, click on the "(+)" next to "Songs".
+- From an artist `show` page, click on the "(+)" next to "Songs".

-No immediate error!
-But it's not working quite yet.
+It's not working quite yet.
 Let's try creating a song.

 ![Seventh error](images/seventh-error.png)

 Looks like our form is trying to access a `/songs` route.

-* Our application does not support that particular route
+- Our application does not support that particular route
-* Let's take a look at `songs/new.html.erb` and `songs_controller.rb` and see how we can fix this...
+- Let's take a look at `songs/new.html.erb` and `songs_controller.rb` and see how we can fix this...

 ![old-song-form](./images/readme-20.png)

 ![old-song-controller](./images/readme-21.png)

 We need to associate each new song with an artist.
 To do that, we need to provide our `form_for` helpers with both an artist and song as arguments.

-* That means we first need to define the artist in question in our controller action.
+- That means we first need to define the artist in question in our controller action.
 Then we can modify our form.

 ![new-song-controller](./images/readme-22.png)

 Now let's modify our form.

-* When feeding multiple arguments to `form_for`, we have to place them inside of an array
+- When feeding multiple arguments to `form_for`, we have to place them inside of an array
-* In this case, we're not only giving it a new song (via `@song`) but also the artist we'll be adding it to (via `@artist`)
+- In this case, we're not only giving it a new song (via `@song`) but also the artist we'll be adding it to (via `@artist`)
-* We can also take out the field for `artist_id` since we should be auto-populating that with our associations
+- We can also take out the field for `artist_id` since we should be auto-populating that with our associations

 ![new-song-form](./images/readme-23.png)

 That takes care of the form.
 Now we need to fix the `create` controller action in `songs_controller.rb` so that we can add songs to artists.

-* We need an artist to add a song to.
+- We need an artist to add a song to.
 How do we set that up?
-* How should we modify `@song` so that it's saved to the proper artist?
+- How should we modify `@song` so that it's saved to the proper artist?
-* Where would it make most sense to redirect to?
+- Where would it make most sense to redirect to?
 Let's try the artist `show` page -- what path should we use?

 ![new-song-create-controller](./images/readme-24.png)

 Now you do the rest!
 Debug the following pages/forms so that they don't generate any errors upon loading/submission.

-* `/views/artists`
+- `/views/artists`
-  * `edit.html.erb`
+  - `edit.html.erb`
-  * `index.html.erb`
+  - `index.html.erb`
-  * `new.html.erb`
+  - `new.html.erb`
-* `/views/songs`
+- `/views/songs`
-  * `edit.html.erb`
+  - `edit.html.erb`
-  * `index.html.erb`
+  - `index.html.erb`
-  * `show.html.erb`
+  - `show.html.erb`

 It seems pretty daunting, but you won't have to change anything beyond link helpers, form helpers and controller actions.

-* If you feel lost, follow the error
+- If you feel lost, follow the error
-* Don't worry if you don't get to all of them
+- Don't worry if you don't get to all of them
-* Work with each other on this
+- Work with each other on this
-* The instructors are also here to help.
+- The instructors are also here to help.

 ## Break (10 minutes / 2:10)